 The immigration authorities may check to make sure your relationship is not a marriage of convenience if you have not spent a lot of time together.
 Although it seems silly, it is ideal to put proof of authentic intimacy like a letter or email communication.

-There are a lot of cases of fake marriages, therefore immigration offices can be skeptical and the examination of foreign nationals particularly from a country that has a history of a lot of counterfeit marriages can take a long time, about 4 to 6 months.
+There have been many cases of fake marriages, therefore immigration offices can be skeptical and the examination of foreign nationals particularly from a country that has a history of a lot of counterfeit marriages can take a long time, about 4 to 6 months.

 The documents you need to apply: